Globaltronic/discover32/examples/Discover32_Sensors_OLED/README.md

 # Discover32 Sensors OLED example sketch

-This example sketch initializes the various sensors on the Discover32 board, connects to a WiFi network to set time from a ntp server and cyclically displays to the screen a scrolling bitmap logo and a selection of the values provided by the sensors.
+This example sketch initializes the various sensors on the Discover32 board, connects to a WiFi network to set time from a ntp server and cyclically displays to the screen a scrolling bitmap logo and a selection of the values provided by the sensors, plus RGB.

 ## Setup
 <p>Replace the ssid and password to those of your local WiFi network.</p>